-If wanting notification on Human Sexuality Education,

 You must complete this form and return to the school office.

-HUMAN SEXUALITY

-AND

-AIDS EDUCATION
+HUMAN SEXUALITY AND AIDS EDUCATION

-I, , parent/guardian of Human Sexuality/AIDS instruction not hat my child be removed from those portions of the ed below: I have had the opportunity to review opportunity to have them explained to the curriculum goals and objectives or have had the Date Signature of Parent/Guardian IKDA Religious Objections to Activities activities for religious reasons.
-The parent, guardian, ge or older) may request that the student be excused from participating in or adult student must complete the district opt-out form for religious specific activity, grade level, class & building you wish your child to be, or partially granted and partially denied.
-This policy shall not be interpreted to allow parents to objectionable.
-Rather, this policy only extends to act contrary to the child's religious teachings. o prevent the dissemination of information which parents find religiously ual participation by their child in an activity , the performance of which is IKDA-R Religious Objections to Activities district's Activity Participation Opt-Out Form regard activity, grade level, class & building you wish your ch within a reasonable amount of time prior to the sched om activities contrary to the child's religious teachings must complete the ing religious objections or remit a written statement explaining the specific ild to be excused from.
-The written statement or form must be submitted uled activity in order to allow time for the principal to consider the request. e with the clerk and the superintendent shall receive a copy. whether the request should be granted or denied.
-The principal shall notify it of time after the request is submitted.
-If the parents are dissatisfied with the the superintendent. at of activities for religious reasons may still be required to view the activity, to the activity.
-The student may be reassigned during the activity or given Opt-out requests must be submitted annually and are valid only for the school year in which they are submitted.
-FORM (COMPLETE IF DESIRED) ACTIVITY P ARTICIPATION OPT-OUT FORM I, be excused from participating in certain activities for religious reasons.
+I,, pa rent/guardian of , request that my child be removed from those portions of the Human Sexuality/AIDS instruction noted below: I have had the opportunity to review the curriculu opportunity to have them explained to me by a school ım goals and objectives or have had the Date Signature of P arent/Guardian IKDA Religious Objections to Activities A parent or guardian (or a student eighteen years of age or older) may reactivities for religious reasons.
+The parent, guardian, or adult student mu objections or remit a written statement explaining the specific activity, grexused from.
+The request may be granted, or denied, or partially granted ust complete the district opt-out form for religious rade level, class & building you wish your child to be This policy shall not be interpreted to allow parents to prevent the dissent objectionable.
+Rather, this policy only extends to actual participation by contrary to the child's religious teachings.
+IKDA-R Religious Objections to Activities A parent or guardian seeking to opt-out their child from activities contra district's Activity Participation Opt-Out Form regarding religious objectic activity, grade level, class & building you wish your child to be excused from within a reasonable amount of time prior to the scheduled activity in ord The completed statement or form shall be kept on file with the clerk and ons or remit a written statement explaining the specific om.
+The written statement or form must be submitted er to allow time for the principal to consider the request.
+The principal shall review the request and determine whether the request the parents of the decision within a reasonable amount of time after the the principal's decision, they may appeal, in writing, to the superintender request is submitted.
+If the parents are dissatisfied with If the opt-out request is granted, students who opt-out of activities for reto learn the subject matter of the activity, or to discuss the activity.
+The salternative class assignments.
+Opt-out requests must be submitted annually and are valid only for the s chool year in which they are submitted.
+FORM (COMPLETE IF DESIRED) ACTIVITY PARTICIPATION O PT-OUT FORM I, (parent/guardian) request that my child, be excused from participating in certain activities for religious reasons.
+From what activity, grade level, class & building do you wish your child to I understand that I am requesting the school to excuse my child from cer to review and determination by the school.
+I further understand that if my request is granted, my child may still be required to view the activity, discuss the activity or may otherwise be exposed to the subject matter of the activity.